-The amount in the domestic travels column can be applied for if travels within the country are above 500 km (return trip) and if the total travel cost is particularly expensive.
-In the Espresso application system, you apply for this contribution by selecting travel to and from your own country.
+The amount for domestic travel can be applied if the distance between the school and the nearest international airport, train or bus station are above 500 km return trip.
+This concerns trips within your own country or/and the host country.
+In the Espresso application system, you apply for this contribution by selecting the same to- and from-country, and "0" in duration of stay.
 Accordingly, this contribution is applied for in addition to the other ordinary travel contributions between participating countries.

 Fixed rates for accommodation/board - for teachers and pedagogical staff:

 FIXED RATES FOR ACCOMMODATION/BOARD - FOR TEACHERS AND PEDAGOGICAL STAFF (not for pupils/students):

 DAY WEEK MONTH

-Teachers and mentors 70 € 355€ 1065€
+Teachers and mentors 70 € 355 € 1 065 €